Last Updated on

 We’re an affiliate of Booking.com.
 When you book through us, you get the same lowest price guarantee and we get a few dollars to feed for our kangaroos.

 Lake Mead and Lake Mohave are the central focus of Lake Mead National Recreation Area, one of Nevada’s most popular water sport playgrounds.
-The lakes offer year-round water recreation plus scenic drives and shaded picnic grounds.
-National Park Service Rangers lead programs throughout the year.
-Children can earn a Junior Ranger badge by completing activities in the Lake Mead Junior Ranger Guide book which is available for free at the visitor center.
+The lakes offer year-round water recreation in the Mojave desert plus scenic drives and shaded picnic grounds.
+Check out Black Canyon to find a variety of hot and cool springs.
+Additionally, children can earn a Junior Ranger badge by completing activities in the Lake Mead Junior Ranger Guide book which is available for free at the visitor center.

-Read more about Lake Mead and other Outdoor Activities around Las Vegas.
+Read more about Lake Mead National Recreational Area and other Outdoor Activities around Las Vegas.

 One of the best things to do in Nevada is get outside!
-Red Rock Canyon National Conservation Area is less than a twenty minute drive from Las Vegas but feels like a world away.
+Red Rock Canyon National Conservation Area is less than a twenty-minute drive from Las Vegas but feels like a world away.
 Wild burros roam the shoulders of the park’s 13-mile scenic loop drive.
 Take your time at Calico Rocks.
-This is the best place for the kids to climb around the red rocks.
-Stop by the visitor center to complete a Junior Ranger packet and become a Red Rock Canyon Junior Ranger.
+This is the best place for the kids to climb around the red rock formations.
+Stop by the visitor center to complete a Junior Ranger packet and become a Red Rock Canyon National Park Junior Ranger.

-Can’t get enough red rocks?
+Can’t get enough of red rock climbing?
 Check out Utah’s Amazing National Parks.

 Travel just south of Carson City to Discovery Kid-Friendly Carson Valley: The Hidden Nevada